TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Small doc improvements
+- Some more fixes for Numscrypt
 - Fix to enable Numscrypt development
 - \*args now also can be used in calling pure javascript methods (see issue #102)
 - Pragma's else and elif fixed for use in .py rather than .js files